-The most widespread North American owl and the owl with the widest habitat range in the world, the great horned owl is well known to birders and non-birders alike.
+The great horned owl is the most widespread North American owl and the owl with the widest habitat range in the world.
+It's well known to birders and non-birders alike.
 Large and aggressive, this member of the Strigidae bird family is one of the most fearsome raptors.
 Discover more great horned owl facts and learn even more about what makes these owls so intimidating and fascinating.

 The great horned owl has the classic "hoot" call with a deep, strong pitch.
 The hooting song lasts 3-8 syllables that increase in tempo in the center of the call.
 Male and female birds may sing together, and females use a slightly higher pitch.
 Young great horned owls use raspy barks and whines to get attention.